Coalition to Investigate the Persecution of Falun Gong: History

 In December 2006, the Australian government responded to the newly formed CIPFG's petition alleging unethical organ transplant procedures in China by announcing the abolition of training programs for Chinese doctors in organ transplant procedures in the Prince Charles and the Princess Alexandra Hospitals as well as ending their joint research programs into organ transplantation with China.

 The Coalition to Investigate the Persecution of Falun Gong organized the international Global Human Rights Torch Relay that traveled through 150 cities in 35 countries of Europe, Asia, North America and Australasia to support a boycott of the 2008 Beijing Olympics.
 The relay started in Athens on 9 August 2007, one year before the start of the Olympic Games.
 According to CIPFG, the role of the Human Rights Torch Relay was to raise awareness of Human rights in the People's Republic of China, especially the persecution of Falun Gong.
 Some celebrities participated in the march, such as Chen Kai, a former member of China's national basketball team.

+In July 2020, the organization was designated as 'undesirable' in Russia.